llamaha/zedtutor/lessons/01_basics/01_welcome.md

 Examples:
 - `editor: undo` - Undo in the editor
-- `workspace: new` - Create a new file
+- `workspace: new file` - Create a new file
-- `project: find in project` - Search across all files
+- `pane: deploy search` - Search across all files in your project

 **Your task:**
 1. Open the Command Palette